-Support Land Health and New AgrariansDonate today to help us leverage $20,000 from the Paul H. Johanson Fund
+Support Land StewardshipDonate today to help us leverage $20,000 from the Paul H. Johanson Fund

-The Paul H. Johanson Fund has offered to support Quivira’s Land and Water land health workshops and New Agrarian Program apprentices with a one-to-one match up to $20,000.
-Make a pledge by June 30 to help us make the match!
+The Paul H. Johanson Fund has made a challenge grant to support Quivira’s 2022 land health workshops, the New Agrarian Program, and our New Mexico Coalition to Enhance Working Lands (NMCEWL).
+They will match donations and memberships dollar-for-dollar, up to $20,000.
+Make a pledge by October 1 to help us meet the challenge!

 More about what your donation supports

-Ranches and Ranchers: In 2018, Quivira will work closely with three ranchers to plan and implement restoration and monitoring projects.
-Western rangelands—which comprise grasslands, forests, riparian areas, and a diversity of critical wildlife habitat—are an essential component of the rural West’s ecological, economic, and social fabric.
-Ranchers play an essential role in the stewardship of these and many other invaluable resources, and in rural communities they are the leaders of collaborative conservation initiatives.
-When we work on private lands, we endeavor to gather and disseminate critical lessons learned in order to help others achieve and maintain land and watershed health.
-In this way, each of our land health workshops disseminates regenerative practices within a local neighborhood and sends new understanding into the broader region.
+Quivira works closely with producers in New Mexico and Colorado to plan and implement restoration and monitoring projects.
+Western rangelands—which comprise grasslands, forests, riparian areas, and critical wildlife habitats—are an essential component of the rural West’s ecological, economic, and social fabric.
+Ranchers play an essential role in the stewardship of these and many other invaluable resources; in rural communities, they are the leaders of collaborative conservation initiatives.
+When we work on private lands and tribal lands, we endeavor to gather and disseminate critical lessons learned in order to help others achieve and maintain land and watershed health.
+In this way, each of our land health workshops disseminates regenerative practices within a local community and spreads new understanding into the broader region.

 New Agrarian Apprenticeships

-Through a partnership with Holistic Management International, we enrich and expand apprentices’ on-the-ground skills training with equally important classroom work.
-Apprentices participate in a weekly webinar to learn from certified educators about whole ranch and farm planning, financial management, marketing, business planning, and biological monitoring.
-Mentors work with their apprentices to make coursework relevant to their daily, hands-on tasks and help them understand the financial underpinnings of decision making—from basic functions like calculating how much to budget for fuel to more complicated planning processes, such as estimating the long-term business effects of adding new enterprises.
+In addition to gaining hands-on experience, apprentices will participate in monthly webinars led by NAP staff and featuring instruction by experts on whole ranch and farm planning, financial management, marketing, business planning, land access strategies, Indigenous land stewardship history, soil health, and biological monitoring.
+Mentors work with their apprentices to make this coursework relevant to daily, hands-on tasks and introduce them to the financial underpinnings of decision making, from basic functions, such as calculating how much to budget for fuel, to more complicated planning processes, such as estimating the long-term business effects of adding new enterprises.

-We also are actively enlisting mentors for the future.
-We have piloted an online mentor training program, which we now offer more broadly to producers outside NAP who are considering bringing on an apprentice.
-Along with Career Connection, our semi-annual agricultural job fair, this program supports mentors who do not fit neatly into the structured apprenticeship model but who are nevertheless able to offer valuable training opportunities.
+We also continue to enlist mentors for 2023 and beyond, and are adding staff as we expand the program in current states and further into Colorado.
+We are currently working to support Colorado and New Mexico Departments of Agriculture in their Agricultural Workforce Development Programs, and our online mentor training program now includes producers who are bringing on apprentices or interns independently of NAP.
+Along with Career Connection, our semi-annual agricultural job fairs, NAP supports mentors who do not fit neatly into the structured apprenticeship model but who are nevertheless able to offer valuable training opportunities.